March 3, 2022

 • Miles hiked: 15.5 miles (+ 2 non-AZT miles to resupply)

-I fell asleep last night camped near Prov – a female hiker from Minneapolis who hiked the AT in 2018, and the northern 500 miles of the AZT last fall.
-We didn’t spent too much getting to know each other though, because she was planning to get up early this morning.
+I fell asleep last night camped near Prov – a female hiker from Minneapolis who hiked the northern 500 miles of the AZT last fall.
+Unfortunately, we didn’t spend too much getting to know each other though.
+She was planning to get up early this morning and I was simply too tired to be social.

 Prov wasn’t lying when she said she wanted to get an early start.
 She was packed up and on the trail by 5:30 am – nearly an hour before sunrise.
 Wow!
 Color me impressed.

-Like Prov, I had a resupply package waiting for me at the post office in Patagonia too.
-But the post office is only open Monday to Friday, and closes early on the weekdays.
-Consequently, I made sure I was hiking by 6:45 am, just to be safe.
-If I don’t arrive before they close at 4pm, I’ll be stuck waiting until 9 am tomorrow for another chance.
+Like Prov, I had a resupply package waiting for me at the post office in Patagonia.
+But the post office is only open Monday to Friday, and it closes early on the weekdays.
+Consequently, I made sure I was hiking by 6:45 am just to be safe.
+If I didn’t arrive before they close at 4 pm, I’ll be stuck waiting until 9 am tomorrow for another chance.

 COWS

-The first thing I noticed this morning was that nice and cool again.
+The first thing I noticed on the trail was how the morning was that nice and cool again.
 Not nearly as brisk as it had been yesterday up in Sunnyside Canyon.
-But it was definitely cold enough be considered pants weather.
+But it was cold enough to be considered “pants weather.”
 And after sunburning my calves yesterday, these long pants were going to be my new attire – no matter how warm it got.
 I didn’t need to burn my skin any worse than it already was.

 Even if I hadn’t spotted the cows, I definitely would have known they were nearby.
-They were hundreds of cow patties dotting every flat area I could see beside the trail.
-It was felt as if I was walking through a massive bovine bathroom all morning long.
+There were hundreds of cow patties dotting every flat area I could see beside the trail.
+It felt as if I was walking through a massive bovine bathroom all morning long.

 Cows!